 - Being able to receive an email to that domain is a secure way of checking a person is a member of a service

-The following may change, but is the current proposed solution for managing authentication.
+This is the current proposed solution for managing authentication.

-- In the database, associate the mobile library organisation with an email domain. (e.g. Somerset Libraries will have an email domain of somerset.gov.uk).
+- In the database, associate the mobile library organisation with an email domain. (e.g. Somerset Libraries have an email domain of somerset.gov.uk).